obiba/mica_protobuf_lib/README.md

 # Obiba Protobuf-PHP

-A Protobof library used by Mica Migration module contain classes and Dto definitions to export Studies/networs/dataset to Mica2 server studies catalog
+A Protobuf library used by Mica Migration module contain classes and Dto definitions to export Studies/network/dataset to Mica2 server studies catalog

 based on [Protobuf-PHP](https://github.com/drslump/Protobuf-PHP).